Casino Royale (1967 film): Plot

-On his way back to London, Bond survives another attempt on his life.

-Bond is named head of MI6.
-He learns that many British agents around the world have been eliminated by enemy spies because of their inability to resist sex.
-Bond also learns that the "sex maniac" who was given the name of "James Bond" when he retired has gone to work in television.
-Bond orders that all remaining MI6 agents will be named "James Bond 007", to confuse SMERSH.
-He creates a rigorous programme to train male agents to ignore women's charms.
-Moneypenny recruits Coop, a karate expert.
-He also meets an exotic agent known as the Detainer.

-Bond hires Vesper Lynd, a retired agent turned millionaire, to recruit baccarat expert Evelyn Tremble, whom he intends to use to beat SMERSH agent Le Chiffre.
-Le Chiffre has embezzled SMERSH's money, and is desperate to cover up his theft before he is executed.
+Bond is told that agents around the world are being killed by SMERSH due to their inability to refuse sex, and also that the "sex maniac" who was given the name "James Bond" when he (Bond) retired has gone to work in television.
+To confuse SMERSH and expose their masterplan, Bond orders that all remaining MI6 agents be codenamed "James Bond 007", and creates a rigorous programme to train male agents to ignore women's advances.
+Moneypenny recruits Cooper, a karate expert, who meets an exotic agent known as the Detainer.
+Bond hires Vesper Lynd, a retired agent turned millionaire, to recruit baccarat expert Evelyn Tremble, whom Bond intends to use to beat SMERSH agent Le Chiffre, who has embezzled SMERSH's money and is desperate to cover up his theft before he is executed.